Amir1887/Myanmar-Flood/README.md

 - **Prisma: An ORM for database modeling and querying with PostgreSQL.
 - **Tailwind CSS: A utility-first CSS framework for styling the frontend.
 - **Clerk: An authentication and user management service to handle user sign-up, sign-in, and access control.
-- **Retool**: A platform to build internal tools and dashboards for visualizing collected data.
-- **Azure Web App**: PaaS by Azure to deploy the Express application.
-- **Azure Static Web Apps**: PaaS by Azure to deploy static assets (React App).

 ## Prerequisites for Local Deployment
 ---------------------------------------